Sanskrit and English Names for Yoga Poses

 • Spinal Twist – This posture’s Sanskrit name honors the yogic sage Matsyendrasana, but is frequently referenced in English.

-Comment on Sanskrit and English Names for Yoga...
+30 Sanskrit & English Names for Yoga Poses